atatos/jquery-scroll-up/README.md

 A small jQuery plugin that adds "to the top"-link in the bottom of the screen.

 The plugin adds a small arrow to the bottom of the screen, and when the user clicks it the page automatically scrolls the user to the top of the screen.
-With a smooth animaton ofcourse.
+With a smooth animaton of course.
 The arrow is only visible when the user has scrolled down the page, for maximum user experience.

 ![jQuery ScrollUp in action](http://filipstefansson.github.com/jquery-scroll-up/example.png)